leonardo-collazo/bea-gift/README.md

    - Unity UI v1.0.0
    - com.unity.visualscripting v1.7.6

    The texture compression format used was ASTC.
 The minimum API level selected was Android 5.1 ´Lollipop´ (API Level 22).
 The scripting backend configured was Mono and the API compatibility level configured was .NET Standard 2.1.
 The video game has music, sounds, physics, collisions, animations, among other assets and components.
-All assets were downloaded from the Unity Asset Store and imported using the Unity Package Manager.
+All assets were downloaded for free from the Unity Asset Store and imported with the Unity Package Manager.
 A database was not used as it was not required in this case.
 The game does not require an internet connection.

 2. **About the game**